 36. Don’t Make Friendship

 For your crush, they may want things to go right back to how they were before you’ve done them.
-But now that they are different, you need to stop reading so much into their cues.
+But now that they are different, you must stop reading so much into their cues.
 To stop looking at every action, they take every word.
 They say everything they do is a sign that they may be interested in you.

 This is a common mistake that many people who are hurt make.
 I called it “The Friend Zone Loop.”
-What it is is that you convince yourself that if you keep flirting, talking to, or trying to get to know your crush better, even after they’ve rejected you, eventually you’re going to change their mind, so you look for these little cues that they give you.
+What it is that you convince yourself that if you keep flirting, talking to, or trying to get to know your crush better, even after they’ve rejected you, you’re going to change their mind, so you look for these little cues that they give you.
 Maybe they smiled at you, and perhaps they said hello.
 Maybe they texted you out of the blue.

 Those are signs that you’re still in the game in your mind, so you continuously try for them.
-The major problem here is that when you finally realize that this isn’t working out for me, this person doesn’t like me back boom, that’s when the text message pops up with them saying, “Hey, how’s it going” and now you feel like you’re back in the game.
+The major problem here is that when you finally realize that this isn’t working out for me, this person doesn’t like me back, boom, that’s when the text message pops up with them saying, “Hey, how’s it going” and now you feel like you’re back in the game.

 I don’t think people are voluntarily choosing to do this.
 It’s because they’re not taking the action steps they need to break out of this process to change things to overcome those hurt feelings.